 Welcome to Zimbabwe

-Arrive in Harare (usually mid-late afternoon), where you will be met by our friendly ground team and transfer to your boutique hotel accommodation, set in a 95-acre riverside valley, complete with a swimming pool and a lake to enjoy at your leisure.
-We'll have time to relax before our first meal together and enjoy the comfort of our hotel.
+Arrive in Harare (usually mid-late afternoon or early evening via Jo'burg or Nairobi), where you will be met by our friendly ground team and transferred to your boutique hotel accommodation.
+We'll have time to relax in the pool and gardens before our first meal together and enjoy the comfort of our hotel ahead of the long drive to the highlands tomorrow.

 Accommodation and Meals